 You can join the camps from 15 years old and up.
-Most campers are in their late teens to late thirties.
+Most snowboarders who join us are in their late teens to late thirties.
+We're happy to have riders with us from 15 to 99 years young..!
 The mix of ages in camp actually is quite a positive aspect of camp.
 Everyone gets along really well, campers help each other out and we keep the social part of camp an all ages atmosphere.

 From absolutely every part of the world.
 We have snowboarders joining us from all over North America, all over Europe, South America, Australia/New Zealand, East and central Asia and from some countries we had to look up the interesting location on google maps...